Online MS in Finance–Financial Planning

 Leadership Specialization

 For those with experience in the field of wealth management, our Leadership in Wealth Management specialization prepares graduates to become future leaders in the wealth management industry.
-Students in this specialization will take the following set of elective courses:
+Students in this specialization will take the following set of courses:

-• Foundations of Leadership & Teamwork
+- Required Course: Foundations of Leadership and Teamwork

-• Conflict Resolution & Negotiations
+- Conflict Resolution and Negotiations

 Fintech Specialization